Common Type System: Type categories

 Reference types store a reference to the value's memory address, and are allocated on the heap.
 Reference types can be self-describing types, pointer types, or interface types.
 The type of a reference type can be determined from values of self-describing types.
-Self-describing types are further split into arrays and class types.
+Self-describing types are further split into array and class types.
 The class types are user-defined classes, boxed value types, and delegates.

-The following example written in Visual Basic .NET shows the difference between reference types and value types:
+The following example written in Visual Basic (.NET) shows the difference between reference types and value types: